Sushant-07/Mini-Paint/README.md

-# Mini-Paint
+~ Mini-Paint
- Java Graphics AWT implementation of Paint Software
+  A programmable code to mimic the functioning and the processes of the MS-Paint.